Mirror symmetry for log Calabi-Yau surfaces I: Introduction

-where $z^{[D_i]} \in \kk[\NE(Y)]$ is the corresponding monomial.
-Here $I \subset \kk[\NE(Y)]$ is a monomial ideal with $\sqrt{I} = \fom$ the maximal monomial ideal, and $S_I = \Spec(\kk[\NE(Y)]/I)$.
+where $z^{[D_i]} \in \kk[P]$ is the corresponding monomial.
 The overlaps are relative tori, $U_{i,i+1,I} = S_I \times \bG_m^2$, and the gluings are the obvious ones.
-The details (including a coordinate free description) are given in \S \ref{pgroupbundle}.
-This naive generalization is directly analogous to the naive description of (an open subset of) the mirror as the moduli of smooth special Lagrangian fibres with $U(1)$ connection.
+The details are given in \S \ref{pgroupbundle}.
+This gluing gives a flat family $X^o_I\rightarrow S_I$, which can be viewed as being analogous to the naive complex structure on the mirror described as the moduli of \emph{smooth} special Lagrangian fibres with $U(1)$ connection.

+There is no reason in general to believe that $X^o_I\rightarrow S_I$ can be extended to a flat deformation $X_I\rightarrow S_I$ of $\VV_n$.
+The reason is that such an $X_I$ should be an affine scheme, and hence have many functions, while $X_I^o$ as constructed tends to have few functions.
+The only case where $X_I^o$ extends to give a deformation of $\VV_n$ is when $(Y,D)$ is a toric pair.
+In this case, we recover an infinitesimal version of Givental's mirror family, which then easily extends to Givental's mirror construction.
+We review this case in \S\ref{Mumfordsection}.

+To rectify this problem, we need to translate the instanton corrections of the symplectic heuristic.
+We do this using the notion of scattering diagram, here a variant of similar notions introduced in \cite{KS06} and \cite{GS07}.

+For us, a scattering diagram $\foD$ will be a collection of pairs $(\fod,f_{\fod})$ where $\fod$ is a ray emanating from the origin of $B$ with rational slope, and $f_{\fod}$ is a kind of function attached to the ray.
+Any scattering diagram will dictate how to modify both the definition of the open sets $U_{i,I}$ and the gluings of $U_{i,I}$ with $U_{i+1,I}$.
+The precise details of this modification are given in \S\ref{scatdiagsection}.
+Briefly, the rays define automorphisms of the open sets $U_{i,i+1,I}$ analogous to \eqref{instantoncor}, and are used to modify the gluing.

-Next, there is a natural way of translating the instanton corrections.
-The analog of the scattering walls and the attached generating functions for associated holomorphic disks in $U$ is our canonical scattering diagram, see \S \ref{coordinateringsubsection} and \S \ref{scatdiagsection}.
-As in \cite{GPS09}, one is able to replace the non-algebro-geometric notion of holomorphic disk with, roughly speaking, finite maps $\bA^1 \to U$.
-Intuitively, each holomorphic disk contributing can be approximated by a global rational curve (meeting $D$ in a single point).
+While any scattering diagram can be used to obtain a modified flat deformation $X^o_{I,\foD}$, we need to choose $\foD$ correctly to have a chance of extending this deformation to $\VV_n$.
+The symplectic heuristic can be used to motivate the choice of the \emph{canonical scattering diagram}.
+The functions $f_{\fod}$ chosen are generating functions for certain Gromov-Witten invariants, intuitively counting finite maps $\bA^1 \to U$.
+Heuristically, each holomorphic disk contributing can be approximated by a proper rational curve meeting $D$ in a single point.

-This intuition leads to the scattering diagram $\foD$ of \eqref{firstfoDeq}.
-The scattering diagram gives the set of walls described in the symplectic setting in \S\ref{SYZheuristic}.
-In a sense, our picture can be viewed as an asymptotic version of the chamber structure which would appear in the symplectic setting.
-For example, $B$ has only a single singularity at the origin, but the more natural picture of having a base of the SYZ fibration with many simple singularities can be recovered by perturbing the single singularity of $B$.
-Our scattering diagram $\foD$ can then be viewed as a limit of diagrams, where each diagram is a union of \emph{tropical disks} with leaves at the simple singularities.
-The diagram $\foD$ can then be viewed as a natural limit of diagrams defined tropically.